This is a long post, extended essay length, so be prepared to scroll!

 I had read a whole Spong book and reiterated his genuineness, and that for many, he has allowed them to continue in faith or come to it, when ministry such as in that rural church would have sent them away.

 Now I’m in sympathy with that Suffolk parish church – not for trying to stop others from hearing or reading Spong – but in the struggle to read a whole Spong book.
 I have just done so, intensely so as not to spend more time on him than need be.
 I also wanted to throw it.

-I had a spate of reading spiritual writers who I would not normally, including a former pope.
-I also tried a puritan and a biographer – the latter I will refer to later.
+I had a spate of reading spiritual writers who I would not normally, including a former pope who wrote of the [insert shiver here) ‘Infancy Narratives’ of Jesus.
+I also tried a 17th C puritan and a contemporary biographer – the latter I will refer to later.
 He made me smile.
 Spong provided no such insight and amusement.